biot-med/terraform-sample/README.md

 This is a sample Terraform project for managing BIOT resources using the `biot` Terraform provider.

-This repository is intended to manage Biot's resources for your own environments, such as `dev`, `staging`, or `prod`.
+This repository is intended to manage BioT's resources for your own environments, such as `dev`, `staging`, or `prod`.
 Currently supported resources: Templates.

 ---